I Tried the Top 10 Proposal Software So You Didn’t Have to

-The first thing our product is going to be judged on is it’s design.
+The first thing our product is going to be judged on is its design.
 We also know it’s the first thing your clients are going to judge you on, so we make it our number one focus.
-We start with the proposal viewer and editor and make sure you’re able to create world class looking documents with no design skill whatsoever.
+We start with the proposal viewer and editor and make sure you’re able to create world-class-looking proposal documents with no design skill whatsoever.

 Better Proposals pricing

-Better Proposals is priced for 3 levels of companies – freelancers, small businesses or agencies and lastly, high senders and enterprise companies.
+Better Proposals is priced for 3 levels of companies – freelancers, small businesses or agencies, and lastly, high senders and enterprise companies.
 We’ve designed our pricing to be the best value of anything out there.
 You get more with our plans than anyone else and that’s on purpose.
-Plans start at $19 per month for the most affordable plan, all the way to $129 per month for the enterprise customers.
+Paid plans start at $19 per month for the most affordable plan, all the way to $129 per month for enterprise customers.
 You can find out more on our pricing page.

 Who is Better Proposals typically for?

-We’re not for large companies and corporates and don’t do demos, have sales teams and jump through hoops to win business.
+We’re not for large companies and corporates and don’t do demos, have sales teams, and jump through hoops to win new business.
 We grow on the strength of our product.
-The businesses we sell to are freelancers, agencies, service businesses and companies that send a lot of quotes.
+The businesses we sell to are freelancers, agencies, service businesses, and companies that send a lot of quotes.

 Better Proposals mobile support

-Every proposal sent through Better Proposals is completely responsive and will work on any device.
+Every proposal sent through our business proposal software is completely responsive and will work on any device.
 That means no matter where your client is, they can read and sign your proposal, then pay.
 You can log into Better Proposals on the go too and re-send any proposals or access them if you need to see what’s in it while you’re out and about.

 What is Better Proposals standout feature?

 We’re trying to get to the next level of proposal writing